XDR GraphQL APIs Authentication๐

 print(r.content)

-Save this to a file named client_example.py
+Save this to a file named client_example.py and run it:

 Either example will return the same result as the cURL command used in Part 3: